Delaware County Community College Data & Information Overview

 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Delaware County Community College, approximately 33% of students took out student loans averaging $4,854 a year.
 That adds up to $19,416 over four years for those students.

 The student loan default rate at Delaware County Community College is 13.6%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do Delaware County Community College Graduates Make?students who graduate with a bachelor's degree from Delaware County Community College make about $36,900 a year during their first few years of employment after graduation.
+How Much Money Do Delaware County Community College Graduates Make?bachelor's degree recipients from Delaware County Community College make around $36,900 per year during the early years of their employment.
 Unfortunately, this is 7% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Delaware County Community College

 Contact details for Delaware County Community College are given below.

 |Address:||901 S Media Line Rd, Media, PA 19063-1094|

 Delaware County Community College MajorsLearn more about the majors offered at Delaware County Community College along with which ones have the highest average starting salaries.

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

 In 2017-2018, 4,030 students took at least one online class at Delaware County Community College.
 This is an increase from the 3,150 students who took online classes the previous year.